 What are the Symptoms of Sciatica?

-When sciatica crashes the party, it can announce itself with a variety of painful symptoms.
-You may experience just one symptom or several at a time:
+Sciatica can announce itself with a variety of painful symptoms, and you may experience just one symptom or several at a time:

 - Throbbing pain in the lower back, hip or buttocks